dackerman/aishell/README.md

 AIShell consists of two components:

 1. **Node.js Command Generator**:
-   - A simple TypeScript program that calls the Claude API
+   - A TypeScript program that calls the Claude API
-   - Takes a natural language prompt and returns a shell command
+   - Takes a natural language prompt and generates a shell command
-   - Minimal functionality focused on command generation
+   - Provides an interactive clarification loop to refine commands
+   - Maintains conversation context to improve command quality

 2. **Shell Script Wrapper**:
-   - Calls the Node.js generator to create the command
+   - Calls the Node.js generator and captures the final command
    - Uses rlwrap to pre-fill the command in a new shell session
    - Falls back to shell history if rlwrap isn't available